aleksandr-kiliushin/learning/roadmap.md

 📦 - Waiting on the shelf
 🔍 - Needs to be found
 ⏹ - Stopped for an indefinite period
+🔄 - Read it one more time to make it done
 ✅ - Done
 ✅✅ - Done two times